millan-figueroa-pscoursework/sba6-e-commerce-product-management-system/README.md

 ## Part 2: API Research

-### 1. API Research:

-Research and analyze the Dummy JSON Products API .
+- [ ] Research and analyze the Dummy JSON Products API.
-You will be implementing features that interact with this API.
-Project Planning:

-### 2. Based on your API research, plan the structure of your project.
-You will need to create API requests, handle errors, and display product information.

-Before you begin coding, create a project plan and outline the steps you’ll take to implement the API interactions and display product data.
-Ensure you have thoroughly read through the requirements for the project below <i>before</i> you begin planning it.
+- [ ] Plan your project structure based on the API data.
+- [ ] Outline steps for API requests, error handling, and product display.
+- [ ] Review all project requirements before coding begins.

 ## Part 3: Implementation

-### 1. Develop Product Class:

-#### Product Base Class (`Product.ts`):

-- Define a Product class that includes the appropriate properties based on data provided in the API response.
-- Include methods `displayDetails()` and `getPriceWithDiscount()`, and implement them appropriately based on the provided data.

-### 2. Implement Utilities:

-#### Discount Calculator Module (`discountCalculator.ts`):

-- Create a `calculateDiscount()` function to handle discount calculations for products.
-- This function should return the <i>dollar amount</i> that a product is discounted by.
-For example, if a product costs $100 and has a 10% discount, the function should return $90.

-#### Tax Calculator Module (taxCalculator.ts):

-- Create a `calculateTax()` function to handle tax calculations for products.
-- This function should return the dollar amount that a product is taxed at.
-For example, if a product costs $100 and is taxed at 10%, $90.
-- Note that the product data returned from the API does not include a `taxPercentage` field like it includes a `discountPercentage` field.
-- Apply a default standard tax rate of <b>4.75%</b> to each product; however, products with a category of “groceries” should only be taxed at <b>3%</b>.

-### 3. Handle Asynchronous Operations:

-#### API Service (`apiService.ts`):

-- Create API requests using `async/await` and Promises.
-- Implement functions to fetch product data and handle errors using `try/catch`.

-### 4. Error Handling Utility:

-#### Error Handler Module (`errorHandler.ts`):

-Implement a custom error class and functions to handle different types of errors gracefully.

-### 5. Create the Main Application:

-#### Main Entry File (`index.ts`):

-- Import the product classes, tax calculator, and API service.
-- Create instances of `Product` by fetching product data from the API.
-- Use asynchronous functions to fetch product data and display it.
-- Demonstrate error handling and OOP principles in action.

-### Part 4: Testing and Finalizing

-#### 1. Compile Your Code:

-Use TypeScript to compile your code:

-`npx tsc`

-#### 2. Run Your Application:

-Use Node.js to run your compiled JavaScript code:

-`node dist/index.js`

-#### 3. Test and Debug:

-- Test all functionalities to ensure they work as expected.
-- Check for any TypeScript errors or runtime issues and resolve them.

-### Part 5: (Optional) User Interface

-#### Ensure the project is fully functional before creating a user interface.

-With any additional time, you can implement a user interface for the application.
-Creating an interface will allow you to demonstrate your project in a more visually appealing way, as well as include it within your portfolio.

-#### 1. Create User Interface:

-- Create a basic user interface using HTML.

-#### 2. Implement User Interaction:

-- Add event listeners to handle user input and interactions.
-- Update the UI based on user actions and API responses.

-#### 3. Style the UI:

-- Use CSS to style the user interface.

-### Deliverables

-You must submit the following items via Canvas:

-#### 1. GitHub Repository:

-- Link to your GitHub repository with the complete project code.
-- Ensure your repository is publicly accessible or that the appropriate permissions are granted for review.

-#### 2. Reflection Document:

-Write a reflection of roughly 300 words addressing:

-- How you implemented TypeScript features and OOP principles.
-- The challenges you encountered and how you overcame them.
-- How you handled asynchronous operations and error management.
+### Product Class

+- [x] Create `Product.ts` with all relevant properties from the API.
+- [x] Implement the `displayDetails()` method.
+- [x] Implement the `getPriceWithDiscount()` method.

+### Utilities

+- [ ] Create `discountCalculator.ts` and define `calculateDiscount()` that returns the discounted dollar amount.
+- [ ] Create `taxCalculator.ts` and define `calculateTax()` that returns the taxed amount.
+- [ ] Apply a default tax rate of **4.75%**.
+- [ ] Apply a **3%** tax rate for products in the "groceries" category.

+### Asynchronous Operations

+- [ ] Create `apiService.ts` to handle API requests using `async/await` and Promises.
+- [ ] Implement error handling using `try/catch`.

+### Error Handling

+- [ ] Create `errorHandler.ts` and define a custom error class.
+- [ ] Add functions to handle various error types gracefully.

+### Main App

+- [ ] In `main.ts`, import `Product`, utilities, and the API service.
+- [ ] Fetch and create `Product` instances using API data.
+- [ ] Display product information in the console or UI.
+- [ ] Demonstrate OOP, async flows, and error handling.

+## Part 4: Testing & Finalizing

+- [ ] Test and debug all functionalities.
+- [ ] Fix any TypeScript or runtime errors.

+## Part 5: (Optional) User Interface

+- [ ] Ensure the project is fully functional before starting the UI.
+- [ ] Create a basic HTML user interface.
+- [ ] Add event listeners to handle user input and interactions.
+- [ ] Update the UI dynamically based on API responses.
+- [ ] Style the interface using CSS.

+## Deliverables

+- [ ] Submit your GitHub repository link with the complete project code.
+- [ ] Write a 300-word reflection covering:
+  - How TypeScript features and OOP principles were implemented.
+  - The challenges you faced and how you overcame them.
+  - How asynchronous operations and errors were handled.